(CNN)Here is a look at the life of former activist and seven-time Emmy Award winning actor Ed Asner.

 June 2013 - Voices his support for Edward Snowden, who leaked confidential information regarding the US government's surveillance programs.

-October 10, 2017 - Asner publishes his book, "The Grouchy Historian: An Old-Time Lefty Defends Our Constitution Against Right-Wing Hypocrites and Nutjobs."
+October 10, 2017 - Release of Asner's book, "The Grouchy Historian: An Old-Time Lefty Defends Our Constitution Against Right-Wing Hypocrites and Nutjobs."

 March 22, 2018 - Announces the creation of the Ed Asner Family Center, which supports people who are differently abled.